sharetribe/flex-docs/src/docs/ftw-introduction/ftw-hourly/index.md

 operates on multiple time zones and some listings could be booked from a different time zone as the one in which the listing is located.

-FTW-time introduces a new library `moment-timezone` for handling the time zones when operating with dates.
+FTW-hourly introduces a new library `moment-timezone` for handling the time zones when operating with dates.
 You need to use the moment-timezone whenever you create new date objects.
 E.g. on ListingPage the start and end of the month should have time zone so that